-$\square$ Question 13: Whether section 194C would cover payments made by a company to a share registrar ?
-Answer: In view of answer to the earlier question, such payments will not be liable for tax deduction at source under section 194C.
-But these will be liable to tax deduction at source under section 194J. ☐ Question 14: Whether FD commission and brokerage can be covered under section 194C ?
-Answer : No ☐ Question 15: Whether section 194C would apply in respect of supply of printed material as per prescribed specifications ?
-Answer: Yes.
+Question 13: Whether section 194C would cover payments made by a company to a share strar? ded Answer: In view of answer to the earlier question, such payments will not be liable for tax action at source under section 194C.
+But these will be liable to tax deduction at source under ion 194J.
+Question 14: Whether FD commission and brokerage can be covered under section 194C? wer: No Question 15: Whether section 194C would apply in respect of supply of printed material as per cribed specifications?
+Ansv ver: Yes.

-Circular: No. 715, dated 8-8-1995 provide guidance on various TDS matters including 194J.: Question 16: Whether tax is required to be deducted at source under section 194C or 194J on payment of commission to external parties for procuring orders for the company's product?
-Answer: Rendering of services for procurement of orders is not covered under the provisions of section 194C.
+☐ Question 16: Whether tax is required to be deducted at source under section 194C or 194J (or payment of commission to external parties for procuring orders for the company's product?
+Answer: Rendering of services for procurement of orders is not covered under the provisions 0 costion 1010 Howards randoring of such convices may involve navment of fees for professional section 194C.
 However, rendering of such services may involve payment of fees for professional or technical services, in which case tax may be deductible under the provisions of section 194J.

 Question 17: Whether advertisement contracts are covered under section 194C only to the extent of payment of commission to the person who arranges release of advertisement, etc., or whether deduction is to be made on the gross amount including bill of media?

 Answer: Tax is to be deducted at the rate of 1 per cent of the gross amount of the bill.

 Question 18: Whether deduction of tax is required to be made under section 194C for sponsorship of debates, seminars and other functions held in colleges, schools and associations with a view to earn publicity through display of banners, etc., put up by the organisers?
 Answer: The agreement of sponsorship is, in essence, an agreement for carrying out a work of advertisement.
-Therefore, provisions of section 194C shall apply. □ Question 19: Whether deduction of tax is required to be made on payments for cost of advertisement issued in the souvenirs brought out by various organisations?
-Answer: Yes. $\square$ Question 20: Whether payments made to a hotel for rooms hired during the year would be of the nature of rent ?
+Therefore, provisions of section 194C shall apply. ☐ Question 19: Whether deduction of tax is required to be made on payments for cost of advertisement issued in the souvenirs brought out by various organisations?
+Answer: Yes. ☐ Question 20: Whether payments made to a hotel for rooms hired during the year would be of the nature of rent ?
 Answer: Payments made by persons, other individuals and HUFs for hotel accommodation taken on regular basis will be in the nature of rent subject to TDS under section 194-I.